Tom Dohring: Kansas City Chiefs

-Dohring was drafted by the Kansas City Chiefs in the eighth round (218th overall pick) in the 1991 NFL Draft.
+Dohring was selected by the Kansas City Chiefs in the eighth round (218th overall pick) in the 1991 NFL draft.
 After suffering a sprained ankle in August 1991, Dohring spent the 1991 NFL season on the injured reserve list.
 He sustained another ankle injury in August 1992 and spent most of the 1992 NFL season on the Chiefs' practice squad.
 He was activated in late November 1992 to replace running back Bill Jones who was released.
 He made his NFL debut as the Chiefs' right tackle on December 6, 1992, in a loss to the Los Angeles Raiders.
 Dohring was deactivated in early January 1993 to make room on the roster for Albert Lewis.
 He was released by the Chiefs in late August 1993.